jdreaver/rust-os/README.md

     - Maybe add debug_assert! calls ensuring percpu has been initialized before any percpu vars are used.
 (Make sure they get removed in release builds)
     - Linux has an early printk function, maybe for stuff like this?
     - Logging in already "slow" by kernel standards.
 Maybe it is okay to do some boolean check to take locks or not.
-- Task start safety: find a way to make casting the `arg: *const ()` pointer way safer.
-It is easy to mess up.
-  - I think we need a macro for this, which is fine.
-Or, maybe we can get away with casts.
-Hmm.
 - Arc memory leak detection:
   - Calling `run_scheduler()` (or more specifically `switch_to_task`) while holding an `Arc` reference (especially `Arc<Task>`) can cause a memory leak because we might switch away from the given task forever.
 Currently I manually `drop` things before calling these functions.
 Is there a way I could make calling `run_scheduler` basically impossible?
     - Same problem happens when jumping to userspace for the first time.